matrix-org/matrix-spec-proposals/proposals/3906-sign-in-with-qr.md

 Both side can then clean up the rendezvous and provide feedback to the user.

-3. In the case that the new device scanned the code an empty progress payload is sent so that the the existing device knows it can proceed
+3. In the case that the new device scanned the code an empty progress payload is sent so that the the existing device knows it can proceed:

 ```json
 {